darkn3rd/hello_web/README.md

-# hello_web
+# Hello Web

-Small Web App built with Chef, Puppet, Ansible, SaltStack using Vagrant provisioner and Test Kitchen
+This project explores popular change management solutions using Vagrant and Test Kitchen provisioners.
+The goal is a cross comparison on solutions using a very simple model.